Resolving Shoulder Dystocia in the Active, Mobile Woman

 - Good handouts of types and techniques

-- 3 MEAC CEUs for the 3 hr version or 5 MEAC CEUs for the all day class.
+- 3 MEAC CEUs for the 3 hr version.

 You may buy the video through this website.
 There is unique footage, perspective and reassurance in the video.
-Its not superficial, its not particularly academic.
+Its not superficial, and its not academic.
+Its practical, indepth explanations made easy to understand.
 You will learn good, useful techniques and understand why and how they work.

 Find a workshop on the "Spinning Babies and...
 Gail's Events" page.
 If you see a Spinning Babies Workshop without a Resolving Shoulder Dystocia workshop in your area, please contact Gail to set up a Resolving Shoulder Dystocia class that very evening, 2 hours after Spinning Babies.
 Its a three hour class with MEAC CEUs.
 Help bring this class to all providers.